getsling/LastFm/README.md

 }];
 ```

-Save the session you get with `getSessionForUser:password:successHandler:failureHandler:` somewhere, for example in `NSUserDefaults`, and on app start up set it back on `[LastFm sharedInstance].session`.
+Save the username and session you get with `getSessionForUser:password:successHandler:failureHandler:` somewhere, for example in `NSUserDefaults`, and on app start up set it back on `[LastFm sharedInstance].username` and `[LastFm sharedInstance].session`.

+See the included iOS project for examples on login, logout, getting artist info and more.

 ## Requirements